-It is adjusted by turning the crank (Fig. 166/1) on all adjuster segments.
+It is adjusted by turning the crank (Fig. 167/1) on all adjuster segments.

-- Set the machine on the field to its working position (see section "Use of the machine", on page 160). - 2.
+- 1. Set the machine on the field to its working position. - 2.
 Disengage the tractor universal joint shaft, engage the tractor parking brake, shut off the tractor engine and remove the ignition key. - 3.
 Carry out the same settings on all adjuster segments.